may-tas/TextEditingApp/README.md

    ```
 5. Open a pull request.

+## Support

+🌟 If you find this project helpful, please consider giving it a star! \
+It helps others discover the project and motivates us to keep improving.
+Your support means a lot! 🙌

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.